polterguy/phosphorusfive-dox/chapter-7.md

 We will be using this Active Event, to dynamically create an HTML table, from the content of your data file, containing the *"database"* for your contacts.

-It might help to visualize the **[apply]** event as *"braiding"* together a data source, and a template, to produce a combined results.
+It might help to visualize the **[apply]** event as *"braiding"* together a data source and a template, to produce a combined results.
 If you find this concept difficult to understand, then don't despair, since there's a video at the end of this chapter, explaining it in details.

 ## Widget lambda events

-As vaguely touched upon in one of our first chapters, a widget can associate Active Events with itself.
+As vaguely touched upon in one of our previous chapters, a widget can associate Active Events with itself.
 These are *"local"* events, that only exists, for as long as the widget itself exists.
 We will create one widget lambda event like this, to *"databind"* our HTML table.

 We will create this event with the name of **[sys42.examples.databind-addresses]**.
 This event can be invoked just like a normal Active Event.
-And if we wanted to, we could also pass in arguments, and return arguments from it, just as if it was a normal event.
+If we wanted to, we could also pass in arguments, and return arguments from it, just as if it was a normal event.
 We do not need to neither pass in, nor return any arguments from it though.
 We simply need to *"databind"* our HTML table element within it.
-Which we will do, by loading our *"database file"*, and create an HTML table widget, for each **[item]** in our file.
+Which we will do, by loading our database file, and create an HTML table widget, for each **[item]** in our file.

 ## The code for our application

-With these concepts, at least partially covered, let's move on to the code, and show you the entire listing for an *"Address book"* web app.
-Create a new new *"lambda"* page, and make sure you replace the existing code, with the code listed below.
+With these concepts, at least partially covered, let's move on to the code, and show you the entire listing for an Address book web app.
+Create a new new *"lambda"* page in System42's CMS, and make sure you replace the existing code with the code listed below.

 ```
 /*